top of page

 One big one, or lots of little (big) ones...

-Even that statement, as impactful as it is, says that climate change is one thing, and disasters are another.
+Even the question in the title, as important as it is, says that climate change is one thing, and disasters are another.
 We recognize disaster in the storms, the fires, the earthquakes.
 The sudden events.
 We have a harder time seeing disasters in those creeping, chronic problems like climate change or the ED overcrowding discussed in an earlier blog.
-Back to some basic disaster management principles, a disaster is a collision of a hazard (a severe storm, for example), with vulnerability (an impoverished seaside town, not built to withstand the storm).
+Back to some basic disaster management principles, a disaster is a collision of a hazard (a severe storm, for example), with vulnerability (an impoverished seaside town, not built to withstand the storm, for instance).

 Why is so much easier to see the problem during a few days of severe weather, than in years of environmental degradation related to climate change?